 The Hidden Valley and Barker Dam Nature Trails both offer easy hiking and interesting landscapes.
 These are great trails that accessible to anyone.
 Just be careful where you are walking – we ended up crossing paths with a baby rattlesnake during our hike!

 2. Arch Rock

-Arch Rock is a popular camping area within the park, but what makes it so cool are the number of large rocks in the area.
-It’s like a natural playground filled with archways, boulders, and even some small tunnels and caves.
+Arch Rock is a popular camping area within the park, but what makes it so unique is the number of large rocks in the area.
+It’s like a natural playground filled with archways, boulders, and caves.